Mical155/Mical155-Unit-03-assignment-DigitalPortfolio/Documentation/design/stakeholders.md

 Just like the still images, the videos can be used for evidence which showcases my achievements and skills.
 Yet again I must explain why it is relevant and why it also deserves attenttion.

-### functional components

-What I mean by functional components is that everything in my portfolio must be fuctional.
-From the navigation to buttons everything must work properly in order to indicate that to employers and viewers that I now hat i'm doing, plus it shows that I care and I like to put in the effort.

 ## What stakeholders look for in portfolio

 ### Creator/me